 -DJK joined the meeting-

-6. DJK proposed that Angela Williams should be co-opted as a director.
+6. DK proposed that Angela Williams should be co-opted as a director.
 Agreed.
-DJK to call her.
+DK to call her.

-7. DJK announced that there is a Gov fund for providing free Broadband for 6 months.
+7. DK announced that there is a Gov fund for providing free Broadband for 6 months.
 Can be up to 30 people in our area.
 This includes connection and can be up to £600 per person.
 LM to follow up.

 8. BD had done a sketch proposal for a new Reuse shed on land opposite the centre and had emailed it to directors.
 Emphasised it is only a starting point to get an idea of how much land is required.
 DJK suggested that whatever size is shown should be increased by 50% to ensure enough area.
 Others to comment.